 Most of the trekking trails pass through ethnic villages which will provide a close sight of the culture and traditions of local people.
 Besides this, you can also enjoy short hikes around Nagarkot and Dhulikhel or go for Poon Hill Trek during this season.

-Travel tips for visiting Nepal during Spring Season
+Tips for Best Time to Visit Nepal during Spring Season

 - In the spring season, 95% of all treks are booked.
 It is one of the most crowded time of the year in Nepal.
 Thus, you need to pre-book your flight and lodges through your respective travel agency.

 - On the high altitudes, there will be a huge difference in day and night temperatures when going from lower elevation to higher elevation.
 So, you need to dress in layers.

 - As this is the second best season for trekking in Nepal, you can choose less known trekking trails or visit in early or late spring to avoid large crowds.

 - There is only a little chance of rain in the lower altitudes.
 So, it’s better to carry a light rain jacket and backpack rain cover.

 The winter season starts from December to February.
 January is the coldest month of the year and many mountain lodges are shut down due to extremely low temperatures.
 During the initial month of this season, lower altitude is less cold but when you ascend to higher altitudes, the temperature tends to decrease.